Exotic Animals And The Law

 Canadian criminal law is geared at punishing crimes – typically specific incidents of aberrant behaviour – after they happen.
 But when it comes to exotic animals, particularly those in trade and kept by private citizens, the suffering these animals experience is not limited to one or two isolated incidents of cruelty that could easily be prosecuted under existing law.
 Instead, the suffering endured by exotic animals tends to be institutionalized, cumulative and systemic.
-Criminal law does not regulate lawful industries and it is not really the way to modify practices that are widespread within an industry, including in the trade and keeping of wild animals as pets.
+Criminal law is not really the way to modify practices that are widespread within an industry, including in the trade and keeping of wild animals as pets.
 The tragedy of the exotic animal industry is not that one particular animal might be abused by his or her “owner.”
 For many animals, the problem is the entire way of life that is imposed on them, from birth or capture until death.

 Problems with the Criminal Code